mac-chaffee/mac-chaffee.github.io/blog_jekyll/_posts/2020-07-26-more-specifics.md

 It's too often overlooked that there isn't just one type of "software", thus it is rare for advice to be applicable to every situation.
 For example, advice for testing a small B2B web app might not work for embedded device firmware.
 But it might work for a large B2C web app.
 And since readers will rarely have experience in all of those situations, I think we should start being more explicit about the applicability of our advice.

 Being more specific might help address two big time sinks in the industry:
-1. [Cargo-culting](https://en.wiktionary.org/wiki/cargo_culting), like when people read how great Kubernetes works for Netflix, but then they decide use it for a little Django app (that was me a few years ago).
+1. [Cargo-culting](https://en.wiktionary.org/wiki/cargo_culting), like when people read how great Kubernetes works for Netflix, but then they decide to use it for a little Django app (that was me a few years ago).
 2. [Bikeshedding](https://en.wiktionary.org/wiki/bikeshedding), like when people argue incessantly that a language is useless because it can't be used in some niche.

 A good start might be answering questions like the following: